karimwael/GroupPart/README.md

 Meray Samy 37-1012

 ### About
+it

-Meray Samy " Bipolarity is beautiful, but I hate it"
+Meray Samy "My zodiac sign is Gemini"

 Youssef Mostafa Anany "Bipolarity is not good, but I like it"